 - Get help from the stars: Star important emails

 Amongst the many emails sitting in our inboxes, it can be easy to lose track of the important ones.
 Gmail offers to solve this with the Star system.
 You can star emails as a reminder to attend to them at the earliest.
 Or you could star an email that you know you will need urgently soon.
 Or you could star an email as a followup reminder.
-The possibilities of using the star feature are endless.
+The possibilities of using the star feature are endless for Inbox Zero in Gmail.

 Putting a star on emails helps you rank their importance for better email management — which in turn helps you remember to prioritize for later.
 But starring them doesn’t make them go away – make sure you archive or delete your starred emails as well.